IbcAlpha/IBC/userguide.md

 implications of autologon to Windows).

 **IMPORTANT** Make sure you use the `/INLINE` argument to `StartTWS.bat` or `StartGateway.bat` when starting IBC from Task Scheduler.
-Otherwise IBC will start and run correctly, but Task Scheduler will not be aware of it: in particular Task Scheduler will not show the task as running.
-This prevents correct operation of Task Scheduler features such as killing the task after a specified elapsed time.
-The reason for this is that as far as Task Scheduler is concerned, the task is simply the command processor process that it creates to run the .bat file, and does not include processes created by it.
+Otherwise IBC starts and runs correctly, but Task Scheduler is not aware of it: in particular Task Scheduler does not show the task as running.
+This prevents correct operation of Task Scheduler features such as killing the task after a specified elapsed time, and periodic restarts as described above will result in multiple IBC instances being started, with unpredictable results.
+The reason for this is that if `/INLINE` is not used, the start scripts create a new window to run IBC in, and Task Scheduler is not aware of this, so the task ends as soon as this new window has been created.

 A sample scheduled task is included in the IBC distribution ZIP, called `Start TWS Live (daily).xml`.
 You can import this into your Task